ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Why is Ritalin prescribed so quickly and so often?

-The consumption of methylphenidate in Germany, best known as Ritalin, rose by more than ten times from 1990 to 2000, from 2000 to 2010 again by triple, which is a strong indication of drug and over therapy.
+The consumption of methylphenidate in Germany, finally increased by more than ten times from 1990 to 2000, from 2000 to 2010 again by triple, which is a strong indication of drug and over therapy.

 It is therefore important that doctors are careful when prescribing Ritalin and consider alternative treatment options before using a medication.